 Giant Clam Sanctuary

 Other than the To Sua Ocean Trench, this was my favourite experience in Upolu.
 Located off the beautiful Le Valasi beach is a marine protected area full of huge clams!
-Not only are they enormous, they are so beautiful, brightly coloured with gorgeous markings.
+Not only are they enormous, but they are also so beautiful – brightly coloured with gorgeous markings.
 Just don’t put your hands inside!

 The 54m high waterfalls are viewed from a lovely gardens close by, filled with plants and herbs.
 You aren’t able to swim in the pool below, but it’s definitely worth stopping to see the falls and enjoy the garden.